Changelog / v0.1.0

 - Semantic search across all extracted entities

-- Cited answers with source attribution
+- Cited answers with source references

 - Streaming responses with reasoning visibility